jeffreykegler/hoonlint/misc/whitespace.md

 in stops instead of characters.
 A **stop** is two characters.

+Let *T1* and *T2* be two text blocks on the same line.
+If *T1* is separated from *T2* by a horizontal gap, and *T1* precedes *T2*, we say that *T2* is **tightly separated**, or **tightly aigned**.
+Note that, by this definition, the first text block on a line can never be tightly aligned.

+If a one-stop horizontal gap precedes a text block and separates it from another text block, followed by one-stop horizontal gap, we say that is is

 Many alignments are with respect to an **anchor column**.
-In the context of a specific hoon statement, *h*, the anchor column typically is `Column(Rune(h))`.
+In the context of a specific Hoon statement, *h*, the anchor column typically is `Column(Rune(h))`.
-But if the rune is curried, the anchor column may be aligned at a different rune, asbe described below.
+But if the rune of *h* is part of a non-trivial curried text block, as described below, the anchor column of *h* may be aligned at a different rune.

 ## Hoon statements

-A hoon source file contains one or more hoon **statements**.
+A Hoon source file contains one or more Hoon **statements**.
-The hoon statements are separated by whitespace.
+The Hoon statements are separated by whitespace.
-Optionally, the first hoon statement may be preceded by whitespace.
+Optionally, the first Hoon statement may be preceded by whitespace.
-Also optionally, the last hoon statement may be followed by whitespace.
+Also optionally, the last Hoon statement may be followed by whitespace.

-A hoon **statement** is a text block which compiles to a single AST node.
+A Hoon **statement** is a text block which compiles to a single AST node.
-We sometimes refer to a hoon statement as a "hoon", but strictly speaking, the "hoon statement" is the text block before parsing, and the "hoon" is the AST produced by parsing.
+We sometimes refer to a Hoon statement as a "hoon", but strictly speaking, the "Hoon statement" is the text block before parsing, and the "hoon" is the AST produced by parsing.

 ## Runes